-7. How to apply
+How to apply

-Before applying, you must read these grant guidelines, the application form, the Charter of the Council on Australia Latin America Relations and the Business Plan for 2021-2022 - Focus on Sustainability, the draft grant agreement and the sample final report before you submit an application.
+Before applying, you must read these grant guidelines, the application form, the Charter of the Council on Australia Latin America Relations, the draft grant agreement and the sample final report.

-You must submit your grant application in English on the application form, which can be downloaded at (insert relevant smartygrants link).
+You must submit your grant application in English on the application form, which can be downloaded at smartygrants.com.au.
 All accompanying documentation must also be in English.
 The application form includes help information.